MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugger-port-assignments.md

 ## The Discovery Port

 UDP 3702 is used for finding running instances of the remote debugger on the network (for example, the **Find** dialog in the **Attach to Process** dialog).
 It's used only for discovering a machine running the remote debugger, so it's optional if you have some other way of knowing the machine name or IP address of the target computer.
-This is a standard port for discovery, so the port number cannot be configured.
+This port is a standard port for discovery, so it can't be configured.

 The discovery port must be opened as an outbound port (outbound rule).